 On June 14-16, 2017, the African Institute for Development Policy (AFIDEP) in collaboration with the UNFPA (Kenya Country Office) conducted a 3-day training workshop for senior health-sector government officials from six counties in Kenya on data analysis and research evidence synthesis and use.
 The six counties are the ones that account for 50% of all maternal deaths in Kenya (UNFPA 2014), namely: Mandera County (3,795 deaths per 100,000 live births), Wajir County (1,683 deaths per 100,000 live births), Marsabit County (1,127 deaths per 100,000 live births), Isiolo County (790 deaths per 100,000 live births), Lamu County (676 deaths per 100,000 live births) and Migori County (673 deaths per 100,000 live births).

-Current capacity for data analysis and research evidence synthesis at county level is very weak
+Current capacity for data analysis and research evidence synthesis at the county level is very weak

 What difference did the training make?